clearoutio/clearout-node/README.md

-# Clearout Node.js Library
+# Clearout - An Official Email Verification and Email Finding Node.js Library

-The clearout node library provide convenient access to the Clearout REST API from applications written in server-side JavaScript to perform real-time, bulk email validation, email discovery.
-This programmatic interface will allow you to easily integrate into your use cases.
-Clearout infrastructure has been configured to retain **high throughput, security and high precision accuracy.** As long as credits are available in the account, you can perform clearout bulk verification or find support for any size list.
+The Clearout node library is a wrapper of the [Clearout REST API](https://docs.clearout.io/api-overview.html) and allows developers to write applications in server-side JavaScript to perform real-time, bulk email verification and discovery.
+This programmatic interface will allow you to easily integrate into your use cases such as

+ - Avoid capturing bad email addresses in your forms, chats, or anywhere else where email is accepted.
+ - Bulk email verification to remove invalid, dead and fake emails from your email lists
+ - Email finder to build pre-verified & accurate B2B leads for cold outreach

+Clearout infrastructure has been designed to retain **high throughput, security and precision accuracy.** Bulk email verification or email finder support lists of any size, as long as credits are available in account

 ## Documentation
 See the [`Clearout API docs`](https://docs.clearout.io/api-overview.html) to know RESTFul endpoints